pyronear/pyro-risks/docs/source/modules/datasets/modules.rst

 pyro\_risks.datasets
 ====================

-The nn subpackage contains definitions of modules and functions for Deep Learning architectures.
+The datasets subpackage contains definitions of modules and functions for downloading and processing publicly available weather and fire datasets.

-The following models are available:
+The following modules are available:

 .. toctree::